openhwgroup/cva6/README.md

 $ make
 ```
 To run the example_tb you will need Verilator (known to work with V4.108).
+Support for Cadence Xcelium (xrun) and Metrics DSIM is there also.

 # CVA6 RISC-V CPU